How do stolen vehicle trends impact auto insurance premiums in Canada?

 The driver profile is based on a 35-year-old male with a clean driving record in Etobicoke, Ontario, insured with $1,000 comprehensive and collision deductible, $1,000,000 in liability coverage and no bundling or telematics.

-Using Ratehub.ca’s auto insurance comparison tool, our data reveals that driving the #1 most stolen vehicle in Canada, the Toyota Highlander - a mid-tier SUV, can result in about a 20% increase in insurance premiums when compared to a non-listed vehicle.
+Using Ratehub.ca’s auto insurance comparison tool, our data reveals that driving the #1 most stolen vehicle in Canada, the Toyota RAV-4, can result in about an 18% increase in insurance premiums when compared to a non-listed vehicle.

-When we examined the pricing differences on trucks, we didn’t see significant price increases.
-This is likely due to the fact that trucks inherently carry a higher risk of theft, so the price difference from a vehicle listed in the top 10 vs a non-listed vehicle wasn’t as drastic.
+When we examined the pricing differences on trucks, we didn’t see significant price increases (except for the Ford F150 at 24%).
+This is likely because trucks inherently carry a higher risk of theft, so the price difference from a vehicle listed in the top 10 vs a non-listed vehicle wasn’t as drastic.

-The price differences of luxury vehicles, like the Lexus RX Series and Land Rover Range Rover, resulted in dramatically higher insurance prices over their comparables.
+The price differences of a luxury vehicle such as the Lexus RX Series resulted in dramatically higher insurance prices over the comparable.
 Given that a luxury vehicle is expensive to insure to begin with, any increased risk comes with a higher rate, as the repair and replacement costs associated with these vehicles are greater.

 Some insurers also apply a specific high-theft vehicle surcharge when calculating rates for frequently stolen vehicles.
 This could range from $500 to $1,500 annually.
 However, the surcharge may be waived by some providers if drivers install theft recovery devices.
 Other providers will simply charge more for cars that are more likely to be targeted for auto theft.